 The history of the Professional Development Collaborative, Inc. (PDC), is distinguished by the extraordinary role of volunteers.
 Volunteers have never played a “peripheral” role here; rather, they established the PDC and have managed it ever since!

 From the PDC’s “formative” days in 2004 until its first training in 2010 and its recent workshops in the fall of 2013, volunteers have performed every imaginable task to keep this nonprofit organization functioning.
-The four constant key “volunteers” from Day One have been: Larry Elle, PDC’s current President, Emily Hutchinson, Vice President, Tom Archer, Treasurer, and Gil Swire, Project Manager.
+The four constant key “volunteers” from Day One have been: Larry Elle, PDC’s President Emeritus and Senior Advisor, Emily Hutchinson, former Vice President, Tom Archer, Treasurer, and Gil Swire, former Project Manager.

 The PDC evolved “organically” back in 2004, when, in the midst of a recession, several unemployed business executives attending WIND South meetings began discussing their need to acquire technical, business-related skills in order to find jobs.
 Soon, the idea shifted to action, and, with Elle leading the way, a group of volunteers formed several committees, drafted by-laws and created the corporate framework for the PDC.

 It was an exciting, spontaneous outpouring of energy as the group, which included many members of WIND South (a networking group), began holding a flurry of meetings at the Trinity Episcopal Church in Canton, MA, where WIND South meets.